The Problem of Over Cleaning with Toxic Chemicals

 What can we do to clean thoroughly while not introducing toxins into our home or contributing to the creation of superbugs?

-Use cleaning products that rely on a mechanical or physical kill instead of a chemical one.
+Use products that utilize a mechanical or physical kill instead of a chemical one.

-This means that the bug or germ cell is not only dead, but it also destroys the germ's ability to reproduce; thus rendering the germ unable to adapt to the kill and keeping the superbugs from being created.
+This means that the bacterial cell is not only dead, but it also destroys its ability to reproduce; thus rendering the bacteria unable to adapt and keeps superbugs from being created.

-Because germs are killed physically, no harsh or toxic chemicals are required.
+Because these bacteria are destroyed physically, no harsh or toxic chemicals are required.